jonathanmfung/quartz/content/index.md

 date: 2025-01-02
 ---

 This website is my collection of notes and blog posts.
 Blog posts have the tag #blog, and notes do not.
 If a note looks incomplete, it probably is.
+Any content under a horizontal line is WIP (except on this page).
 This site is built with [Quartz](https://github.com/jackyzha0/quartz), a static site generator that operates on a bunch of Markdown files.

-Try out the Graph View feature, either on the right or bottom of the page!
+> [!tip] Try out the Graph View feature, either on the right or bottom of the page!
+It also has a button to view the graph of this whole site.

 ---